 second-quarter performance was driven by shrewd asset management or simply benefitting from soaring liquidity.
-When we report third quarter returns in early November (which turned especially volatile toward the end of the quarter), we may be able to better distinguish which of these factors have been driving fund performance despite lower expectations of forward average EPS growth rate through 2023
+When we report third quarter returns in early November (which turned especially volatile toward the end of the quarter), we may be able to better distinguish which of these factors have been driving fund performance.